Free Sockets, Winsock, TCP/IP, Internet Libraries

 TurboPower SysTools contain numerous utility functions and classes for Borland Delphi and Borland C++ Builder as well as programming environments that support COM objects (like Microsoft Visual Basic, Microsoft Visual C++.
 Among the routines included in this library are string manipulation routines, date and time math routines, high-speed sorting, high-precision maths, runtime math expression analyzer, Microsoft Excel-like finance and statistical routines, email attachment MIME encoding and decoding, reusable containers (stacks, queues, trees, deques, hash tables), CRC data integrity checking, 1 dimensional and 2 dimensional (1-D and 2-D) bar codes, money routines, logging classes, patterns, random number distributions, text data manipulation and more.
 SysTools is open source, released by TurboPower under the Mozilla Public License.
 It works on Windows systems.
 There is also a version of TurboPower SysTools for Kylix.

-Datareel Database C++ Library
+Datareel C++ Library

 This is a collection of C/C++ libraries that purportedly "simplifies complex time-consuming database, socket, multithreaded programming tasks".
 It supports the Windows and Unix platforms.